cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 #### Latest runs

 This column shows the last time the spec was run, and what status was returned.
-This metadata is syndicated from the Dashboard (see [note above](#Overview)) so should be the same everywhere.
+This metadata comes from the Dashboard (see [note above](#Overview)) so should be the same everywhere.

 #### Average duration

 This column shows the average time taken to run the entire spec file.
-Again, this metadata is syndicated from the Dashboard.
+Again, this metadata comes from the Dashboard.

 ### Project Runs

 TODO Ideally runs would show different commits
 <DocsImage src="/img/guides/core-concepts/cypress-app/recorded-runs.png" alt="Recorded Runs"></DocsImage>

-This screen shows detailed information about the most recently recorded test runs, latest first.
-This metadata is syndicated from the Dashboard (see [note above](#Overview)) so should be the same everywhere. -- across branches --
+This screen shows detailed information about the most recently recorded [test runs](/guides/dashboard/runs) across all git branches, latest first.
+This metadata comes from the Dashboard (see [note above](#Overview)) so should be the same everywhere.

 The title of each run is taken from the
 [git commit message](https://www.educative.io/edpresso/git-commit-message-simply-explained)
 for that change, and clicking on it will take you to the corresponding run page in the Dashboard.

-TODO More detail needed?
-TODO link to dash runs

 ## The Test Runner